potatoes1286/pccgchangelog/PotatoesNonRepeatersChangelog.md

 - Ross Rifle added

 ### FIXES
--Fixed Lebel not being marked as a weapon (thus making it spawn incorrectly in TnH)
+- Fixed Lebel not being marked as a weapon (thus making it spawn incorrectly in TnH)